Gromia: Life cycle

 Gromia have been observed to undergo both asexual and sexual reproduction.
 In sexual reproduction observed in G. oviformis, the shells of adult organisms fuse.
 Gametogenesis and fertilization follow, after which the zygotes mature into amoebulae and exit the parental shells.

 Practical importance

 Gromiids are hypothesized to be important for carbon cycling, as they are often found in carbon-rich sediments and feed on detritus.
 In addition, gromiids have been shown to store high levels of intracellular nitrate, suggesting a role for gromiids in denitrification.

 Gromiids have also enriched our understanding of evolutionary history.
-The ability of the giant, deep sea species G. sphaerica to produce tracks on the sea floor has been used to propose a re-evaluation of the use of fossils with similar traces as evidence for dating the origins of animals with bilateral symmetry.
+The ability of the giant, deep-sea species G. sphaerica to produce tracks on the sea floor has been used to propose a re-evaluation of the use of fossils with similar traces as evidence for dating the origins of animals with bilateral symmetry.

-Scientific classification

-Chromista, Harosa, Rhizaria, Cercozoa, Endomyxa, Grommidea, Gromia, Gromiidae, Gromia.